-NJ TRANSIT Riders Facing Delays In And Out Of Penn Station
+Disabled Train Snarls Morning Commute For NJ TRANSIT Riders

 Comments

-NEW YORK (CBSNewYork) — NJ TRANSIT riders are facing delays during the morning rush Wednesday due to a disabled train in one of the Hudson River tunnels.
+NEW YORK (CBSNewYork) — NJ TRANSIT trains are back on schedule after riders faced delays for hours during the morning rush Wednesday due to a disabled train in one of the Hudson River tunnels.

-There were delays of up to 45 minutes for a time in and out of Penn Station in New York after the train became disabled with no power in the South Tube around 8:30 a.m.
+At one point, there were delays of up to 45 minutes in and out of Penn Station in New York after the train became disabled with no power in the South Tube around 8:30 a.m.
+Wednesday.

 About 900 passengers were on board the train at the time and no one was hurt.
-A rescue train arrived shortly before 9 a.m. and is in the process of coupling to the disabled train.
+A rescue train arrived shortly before 9 a.m. and by about 11 a.m., trains were back to operating on or close to schedule with residual delays.

-PATH is cross honoring NJ TRANSIT tickets and passes at Newark, Hoboken and 33rd Street in New York.

 For more information, click here.